lfranchi/scrabbler/Readme.md

 ## Future TODOs

 Needs unit testing.
 Usually i'd add unit tests before any optimizations or further tweaks---as the first thing after something barely works---but given the time constraints I omitted them.
 It's much nicer to optimize/refactor when you can easily verify your code still works by just running the tests....

+Further optimization work is definitely possible. expand_blanks is still the bottleneck, and it's not particularly efficient---recursively expanding the desired word.
+Turning it into an iterative function will probably help a bunch, as the cost for all the recursive calls is outweighing the work being done inside the function, I think.